+287 | P a g e Space for learners then the message will be sent to resend the message.
+If the correct order of the packets is reached, then the acknowledgment message will be sent.
 The following table shows packet switching benefits and considerations.

-Benefits Consideration Cost effective, because devices Protocols are typically more do not need massive amounts of complex and can increase storage implementation costs.
-Less transmission delay Packets are more easilty lost, Packets can be routed around requiring retransmission. problem links Optimal use of link bandwidth

-3.6 APPROCHES IN PACKET SWITCHING

-There are two approaches in packet switching.

-- Virtual Circuits - Datagram subnets

-3.6.1 Virtual Circuits

-Virtual circuits are logical connections between sender and receiver.
+Benefits Consideration Cost effective, because devices do not need massive amounts of storage Protocols are typically more complex and can increase implementation costs.
+Less transmission delay Packets are more easilty lost, requiring retransmission.
+Packets can be routed around problem links Optimal use of link bandwidth 3.6 APPROCHES IN PACKET SWITCHING There are two approaches in packet switching. ?
+Virtual Circuits ?
+Datagram subnets 3.6.1 Virtual Circuits Virtual circuits are logical connections between sender and receiver.
 A logical connection is formed when sender and receiver exchange messages at the outset of a conversation.

-The messages allow sender and receiver to agree on conversations, parameters such as maximum messages size, path to be taken and other variables to establish and maintain the conversation.
+288 | P a g e Space for learners The messages allow sender and receiver to agree on conversations, parameters such as maximum messages size, path to be taken and other variables to establish and maintain the conversation.
 Virtual circuits usually imply connection oriented connection services.
 Virtual circuits can be temporary (lasting through one conversation) or permanent (lasting as long as the sending and receiving computers are operating).
 Virtual circuits are costly to implement.
 Figure 3.4 presents a virtual circuit model.

-Figure 3.4: Virtual Circuit Model

-Advantages of Virtual Circuit:

-- 1. Packets are delivered to the receiver in the same order sent by the sender. - 2.
-Virtual circuit is a reliable network circuit. - 3.
-There is no need for overhead in each packet. - 4.
-Single global packet overhead is used in virtual circuit.
+Figure 3.4: Virtual Circuit Model Advantages of Virtual Circuit: 1.
+Packets are delivered to the receiver in the same order sent by the sender.
+2.

-Disadvantages of Virtual Circuit:

-- 1. Virtual circuit is costly to implement. - 2.
-It provides only connection-oriented service. - 3.
-Always a new connection set up is required for transmission.
+Virtual circuit is a reliable network circuit.
+3. There is no need for overhead in each packet.
+4. Single global packet overhead is used in virtual circuit.
+Disadvantages of Virtual Circuit: 1.
+Virtual circuit is costly to implement.
+2. It provides only connection-oriented service.
+3. Always a new connection set up is required for transmission.